verbosely/verbosely-frontend/README.md

 # Lexicon

-*A single-page web application for visualizing lexicographic data in the browser.*
+*A single-page web application for visualizing culturally and historically important lexicographic data in the browser.*

 ## Overview